Alexander, Crown Prince of Yugoslavia

 Born and raised in the United Kingdom, he enjoys close relationships with his relatives in the British royal family.
 His godparents were King George VI of the United Kingdom and his daughter, the then-Princess Elizabeth (later Queen Elizabeth II).
 Through his father, Alexander is a direct descendant of Queen Victoria, through his great-great-grandfather Prince Alfred, Duke of Saxe-Coburg and Gotha, Victoria's second eldest son.
-Maternally, he is also a direct descendant of Queen Victoria, through his great-great-grandmother Victoria, Empress of Germany, Victoria's eldest daughter.
-Alexander is known for his support of monarchism and his humanitarian work.
+Maternally, he is also a direct descendant of Queen Victoria, through his great-great-grandmother Victoria, German Empress, Victoria's eldest daughter.
+Alexander is known for his support of constitutional monarchism and his humanitarian work.

 Status at birth

 As with many other European monarchs during World War II, King Peter II left his country to establish a government-in-exile.
 He left Yugoslavia in April 1941 and arrived in London in June 1941.
 The Royal Yugoslav Armed Forces capitulated in 18 April.

 After the Tehran Conference, the Allies shifted support from royalist Chetniks to communist-led Partisans.
 Commenting on the event and what happened to his father, Crown Prince Alexander said, "He [Peter II] was too straight.
 He could not believe that his allies – the mighty American democracy and his relatives and friends in London – could do him in.
 But that's precisely what happened".
 In June 1944, Ivan Šubašić, the Royalist prime minister, and Josip Broz Tito, the Communist Partisan leader, signed an agreement that was an attempt to merge the royal government and communist movement.

 On 29 November 1943, AVNOJ (formed by the Partisans) declared themselves the sovereign communist government of Yugoslavia and announced that they would take away all legal rights from the Royal government.
 On 10 August 1945, less than a month after Alexander's birth, AVNOJ named the country Democratic Federal Yugoslavia.
 On 29 November 1945, the country was declared a communist republic and changed its name to People's Federal Republic of Yugoslavia.

-In 1947, all members of Alexander's family except for his grand-uncle Prince George were deprived of their Yugoslav citizenship and their property was confiscated.
+In 1947, all members of Alexander's family except for his granduncle Prince George were deprived of their Yugoslav citizenship and their property was confiscated.

-As of 8 July 2015 the High Court in Belgrade found that decree 392, issued by the Presidency of the Presidium of the National Assembly on 3 August 1947, which deprived King Peter II and other members of the House of Karađorđević of their citizenship, was null and void from the moment of its adoption, in the parts pertaining to Crown Prince Alexander, and that all of its legal consequences are thus null and void.
+As of 8 July 2015, the High Court in Belgrade found that decree 392, issued by the Presidency of the Presidium of the National Assembly on 3 August 1947, which deprived King Peter II and other members of the House of Karađorđević of their citizenship, was null and void from the moment of its adoption, in the parts pertaining to Crown Prince Alexander, and that all of its legal consequences are thus null and void.